BroadcomMFD/debugger-for-mainframe/README.md

 You can use Debugger for Mainframe to manage the Batch Link Schedule Table, which enables you to debug DB2 Stored Procedures and IMS DC applications.

-To manage your Batch Link Schedule Table, ensure that you have a batch `launch` or `attach` configuration containing your Testing Tools Server host and port and your mainframe username.
+To manage your Batch Link Scheduling Table, ensure that you have a batch `launch` or `attach` configuration that contains a server address and username, either directly or in a Zowe Explorer profile specified in the `apimlProfile` parameter.
 You can leave the `programName` and `protsym` fields in this configuration at their default values.

-#### Schedule a DB2 Stored Procedure or IMS DC Application
+#### Schedule a Db2 Stored Procedure or IMS DC Application

-To debug a DB2 stored procedure or an IMS DC application, you add the appropriate criteria to the Batch Link Schedule Table, from which you can later run it from the Batch Link Queue using an `attach` configuration.
+To debug a Db2 stored procedure or an IMS DC application, you add the appropriate criteria to the Batch Link Schedule Table, from which you can later run it from the Batch Link Queue using an `attach` configuration.

-1. Open the F1 menu and select **Batch: Show Schedule Table**
+1. Open the F1 menu and select **Batch: Show Scheduling Table**.
 2. Select your batch configuration.
-3. Enter your mainframe password and press enter.
+3. Enter your mainframe password if prompted.
-The Batch Link Schedule Table displays.
+The Batch Link Scheduling Table displays.
-4. Select **Add New Schedule Entry**.
+4. Select **Add a new schedule entry**.
 5. Select either **DB2** or **IMS**.
 6. (Optional) Specify a name for your job and press enter.
 7. Specify your program name and press enter.